oat-sa/taohub-articles/forge/Bt26tag2.md

         'port' => 6379
     )

-###Storing delivery execution informations in a Redis server{#storing-delivery-execution-informations-in-a-redis-server}
+### Storing delivery execution informations in a Redis server

 Which delivery executions are currently active by which user is by default stored in the ontology.
 To switch this to a KeyValue persistence the constant *DELIVERY\_EXECUTION\_HANDLER* in *generis.conf.php* needs to be set to *taoDelivery\_models\_classes\_execution\_KeyValueService*: